rq-Chen/Singh2020PreProc/README.md

     - Note: the first frame was discarded.
 - Extra preprocessing by MINDy functions (not included in this repo).

+Known bug: we accidentally used the unfiltered FD for motion scrubbing.
+The code has been modified but the processing has not been rerun yet.

 ## Notes on DVARS

 The original (Singh et al., 2020) paper uses FSL and a bash script (`Singh2020PreProc/utilities/dvars_nichols.sh`) from Thomas Nichols to compute "standardized DVARS".
 Seems like this script came from [here](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/nichols/scripts/fsl/dvars.sh) as given by [Thomas Nichols' 2013 paper](https://arxiv.org/abs/1704.01469).